-If you don't want to access the additional attributes on the string passed to you''do\\'' method you can still have cmd2 apply shell parsing rules to the user input and pass you a list of arguments instead of a string.
+The default behavior of cmd2 is to pass the user input directly to your do\\ methods as a string.
+If you don't want to use the full argument parser support outlined above, you can still have cmd2 apply shell parsing rules to the user input and pass you a list of arguments instead of a string.
 Apply the @with\argument\list decorator to those methods that should receive an argument list instead of a string:

+'''

-''' from cmd2 import with_argument_list
+from cmd2 import with_argument_list

+class CmdLineApp(cmd2.Cmd):

-class CmdLineApp(cmd2.Cmd): """ Example cmd2 application. """
+""" Example cmd2 application. """

 def do_say(self, cmdline):

 cmdline contains a string

 pass

 @with_argument_list

 def do_speak(self, arglist):

 arglist contains a list of arguments

 pass

 '''